 Trinity is strategically located to draw, develop, and infuse the presence of Christ in young men and women who are on the “cutting edge” in world financial institutions, the greatest medical and research facilities, influential educational institutions, major business organizations, world diplomacy at the United Nations and embassies, famous cultural and entertainment centers, and the power of the media, advertising, and retailing industries.

 Trinity will be a place where men and women will continue to come to study, model, and develop the processes of new urban ministries.

 Worship and Meditation Our church building inspires worship–and we appreciate it, not for itself, but for the sources in the Word of God to which its symbols direct our attention.
-Spend a silent afternoon, or a day, in the Trinity Sanctuary, with a Bible and a concordance.
+Spend a silent afternoon, or a day, in the Trinity sanctuary, with a Bible and a concordance.
 See what you have not seen before.
-Meditate on the significance for each of the references represented here: the scenes in Christ’s Life and Ministry, the Baptism of the Spirit and Water, the vine, the garden, the bread and wine, sowing and reaping, the dove of the Holy Spirit, the all-knowing God, and a multitude of other themes.
-Such a quest will enrich your every moment of worship experience at Trinity and equip your well for the life in Christ.
+Meditate on the significance of each of the references represented here: the scenes in Christ’s life and ministry, the baptism of the Spirit and water, the vine, the garden, the bread and wine, sowing and reaping, the dove of the Holy Spirit, the all-knowing God, and a multitude of other themes.
+Such a quest will enrich your every moment of worship experience at Trinity and equip you well for life in Christ.